faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > [Doctrine:2a] Likewise, contrary to contemporary beliefs, the Book of Mormon refers to a premortal existence in Alma 13 (see Alma 13:1--11)

+The author of the Book of Mormon refers to the premortal existence in almost [exactly the same fashion as preachers from that time]({{ "/premortal-existence-pre-1830s/" | relative_url }}).

+> And this is the manner after which they were ordained—being called and prepared **from the foundation of the world according to the foreknowledge of God**, on account of their exceeding faith and good works ...

 >  [Doctrine:2b] ... and to a postmortal spirit world in Alma 40 (see Alma 40:11–14).

+Matthias Earbery discussed the spirit world using [very similar verbiage and reasoning as Alma 40](https://www.reddit.com/r/mormon/comments/5dgo1o/okay_assuming_the_book_of_mormon_is_just_derived/da4efgf/).

-Where did Joseph Smith get these profound doctrinal truths that were in fact contrary to the prevailing doctrinal teachings of his time?
+> [Doctrine:2c] Where did Joseph Smith get these profound doctrinal truths that were in fact contrary to the prevailing doctrinal teachings of his time?

+As demonstrated above, the doctrines Callister points to are represented in sermons and literature of the early 1800s.
+On each of these points, the Book of Mormon reads *precisely* as if it were produced from that theological milieu.

+> [Doctrine:2d] Where did he get the stunning sermon on faith in Alma 32?

+The doctrine on faith in Alma 32 appears to mostly be an extension of the parable of the sower found in Matthew 13:

+> [Matthew 13:6](https://www.lds.org/scriptures/nt/matt/13.6) And when the sun was up, they were scorched; and because they had no root, they withered away.

+> [Alma 32:38](https://www.lds.org/scriptures/bofm/alma/32.38) ... and when the heat of the sun cometh and scorcheth it, because it hath no root it withers away, and ye pluck it up and cast it out.

+And, if the sermon were of ancient origin, we are left wondering why the author of frequently quotes New Testament verses and phrases but not Old Testament verses and phrases (see [book of mormon origins project on Alma 32](https://www.bookofmormonorigins.com/content/alma/chapter_32.html)).

-> [Doctrine:2c] Where did he get the stunning sermon on faith in Alma 32?
-Or one of the greatest sermons ever recorded in all scripture on the Savior’s Atonement as delivered by King Benjamin (see Mosiah 2–5)?
+> [Doctrine:2e] Or one of the greatest sermons ever recorded in all scripture on the Savior’s Atonement as delivered by King Benjamin (see Mosiah 2–5)?

+This sermon is rich with similarities to works of its time.
+For instance, King Benjamin talks about actual blood coming from Jesus's pores, but that idea was common in Joseph's time (see, for instance, [A Selection of Hymns and Spiritual Songs.
+1817.
+New York.](https://books.google.com/books?id=n1QXAAAAYAAJ&pg=PA303&dq=%22blood+from+every+pore%22&hl=en&sa=X&ved=0ahUKEwi84pTpuaDRAhWrrFQKHYwgBWkQ6AEIHDAA#v=onepage&q=%22blood%20from%20every%20pore%22&f=false)).

+Also, the description King Benjamin gives of Christ's suffering is similar to other works from the early 1800s.
+[The Book of Wonders, Marvellous and True.
+1813.
+London.](https://books.google.com/books?id=vOgQAAAAIAAJ&pg=RA2-PA61&dq=%22suffer+temptations%22&hl=en&sa=X&ved=0ahUKEwjFnfOdvaDRAhWJxFQKHQIFAWsQ6AEIHDAA#v=onepage&q=%22suffer%20temptations%22&f=false) states:

+> I became flesh and blood to dwell with men; and like man I became an infant of days, to be born of the woman.
+Here I became in all things like man, to suffer temptations, to suffer persecution; to resemble man's weakness, by hiding myself.
+All this I have done, to be a judge of the infirmities of man, that 1 might be a judge of what man had to go through, and a clear judge of the different conduct in mankind.

+In general, King Benjamin's speech may be viewed as [typical of revival conference speeches from the early 1800s](https://truthisrestoredagain.wordpress.com/2014/02/01/revival-sermons-in-the-book-of-mormon/).

-> [Doctrine:2d] Or the allegory of the olive tree with all its complexity and doctrinal richness (see Jacob 5)?
+> [Doctrine:2f] Or the allegory of the olive tree with all its complexity and doctrinal richness (see Jacob 5)?
 When I read that allegory, I have to map it out to follow its intricacies.

+The parable of the Olive Tree may be viewed primarily as an amalgamation and embellishment of Romans 11 and Isaiah 5.
+Paul, in Romans 11, uses an olive tree as a metaphor and Isaiah uses a vinyard.
+They are similar, but also somewhat distinct, and the slight difference is apparent in Jacob 5---in fact [the patchwork is still evident](https://exploringmormonism.com/jacob-5-why-vinyards-and-olives/).

+Halfway through the parable, the Jacob 5 author shifts from a focus on *the olive tree* to a focus on *the whole vineyard* (in Jacob 5:41).
+As Curt van den Heuvel has pointed out "the break appears at the same point that the Book of Mormon quotes a passage from Isaiah."
+From then on, the the author of Jacob 5 "refers exclusively to the 'fruit of the vineyard', apparently forgetting that vineyards yield grapes, not olives." (source: Curt van den Heuvel, [here](http://mormonthink.com/book-of-mormon-problems.htm#Bible), and [here](https://exploringmormonism.com/jacob-5-why-vinyards-and-olives/)).

+Consider other possible influences and sources discussed [here]({{ "/potential-sources-allegory-olive-tree/" | relative_url }})

-> [Doctrine:2e] Are we supposed to believe that Joseph Smith just dictated these sermons off the top of his head with no notes whatsoever?
+> [Doctrine:2g] Are we supposed to believe that Joseph Smith just dictated these sermons off the top of his head with no notes whatsoever?

+As discussed above, these sermons in the Book of Mormon were drawing upon ideas which were present in that cultural milieu.
+And, throughout his life, Joseph demonstrated a capacity for extemporaneously delivering rich theological sermons (particularly if we assume Joseph generated the scripture found in the Doctrine and Covenants), so the fact that these occur in the Book of Mormon is consistent with the modern origin hypothesis.

 > [Doctrine:3] The doctrinal truths taught in the Book of Mormon are overwhelming evidence of its divine authenticity.
 Nephi prophesied that in our day an exceeding great many would stumble in finding the truth.
 Why?
 “Because of the many plain and precious things which have been taken out of the [Bible]” (1 Nephi 13:29).
 Here are but two examples of plain and precious doctrinal truths that were clarified or restored in the Book of Mormon:

 > [Doctrine:4] 1.
 Baptism.
 Much of the Christian world debates whether or not baptism is essential for salvation; they stumble over this issue.
 Let me read just one of many scriptures on this subject from the Book of Mormon: “[God] commandeth all men that they must repent, and be baptized in his name, . . . or they cannot be saved in the kingdom of God” (2 Nephi 9:23).
 Should there be any debate about the necessity of baptism after that scripture?
 The Book of Mormon makes clear that which is unclear to much of the Christian world.

+This kind of clear stance on the necessity of baptism was pronounced in many sects from that time.
+Here's one example [from New York, 1825](https://books.google.com/books?id=0XhAAQAAMAAJ&pg=PA340&dq=%22must+be+baptised%22&hl=en&sa=X&ved=0ahUKEwjG1o-38ZPgAhXVHzQIHWR3AdgQ6AEIMDAB#v=onepage&q=%22must%20be%20baptised%22&f=false) (emphasis added):

+> Baptism is not required of any who have never heard the Gospel.
+But those who hear the Gospel preached by them whom Christ has commissioned, viz: his Apostles and their successors to the end of the world, **must be baptised with water** (**unto repentance for the remission of sins**) in the name of the Father, and of the Son, and of the Holy Ghost: or they are left without excuse, as having wilfully neglected the first duty incumbent on them **as a mark of their obedience**.

-> [Doctrine:5] The majority of the Christian world embraces sprinkling and pouring as legitimate modes of baptism.
+> [Doctrine:5a] The majority of the Christian world embraces sprinkling and pouring as legitimate modes of baptism.
 The Savior Himself addressed this issue in the Book of Mormon: “Then shall ye immerse them in the water, and come forth again out of the water” (3 Nephi 11:26; emphasis added).
 What is ambiguous for many is crystal clear in the Book of Mormon.

+Whether baptism required immersion was hotly debated at that time.
+Consider [this lengthy exchange from 1805 in Massachussetts](https://books.google.com/books?id=Fk6nv04PGRkC&dq=%22immersion%22&pg=PA19#v=onepage&q=%22immersion%22&f=false).

-Must one be baptized by authority, or is sincerity sufficient?
-Do we make covenants at the time of baptism, and, if so, what are those covenants?
-Should infants be baptized?
+> [Doctrine:5b] Must one be baptized by authority, or is sincerity sufficient?

+[ TODO ]

+> [Doctrine:5c] Do we make covenants at the time of baptism,

+[ TODO ]

+> [Doctrine:5d] and, if so, what are those covenants?

+[ TODO ]

+> [Doctrine:5e] Should infants be baptized?

+The idea that infant baptism was an abomination was being discussed at that time.
+For instance, in the introduction to [Four Sermons: On the Mode and Subjects of Christian Baptism](https://books.google.com/books?id=xFwrAAAAYAAJ&dq=Four%20Sermons%20on%20the%20Modes%20and%20Subjects%20of%20Christian%20Baptism%201811&pg=RA2-PA4#v=onepage&q=%22infant%20baptism%20is%20an%20abomination%22&f=false), published in 1811 in Utica, New York, Joseph Buckminster, a pastor in New Hampshire, wrote to defend infant baptism "at a time when it is not only said, but preached; and not only preached, but printed, that infant baptism is an abomination to the Lord..."

 > [Doctrine:6] Again and again the Book of Mormon comes to the rescue, giving answers and restoring many plain and precious truths about baptism that were distorted or lost during the Apostasy.
 How did Joseph Smith know all these answers when the rest of the Christian world was so confused?
 Because he received them by revelation from God as he translated the Book of Mormon.

+Or, perhaps the author of the Book of Mormon had opinions on the correct mode and manner of baptism, like so many religious participants of the day?

 > [Doctrine:7] 2.
 What about Christ’s Atonement—the central doctrine of all Christianity?
 The clarity and expansiveness of this doctrine as taught in the Book of Mormon is beyond honest dispute.
 The Old and New Testaments have some scattered doctrinal gems on the Atonement (which we greatly appreciate and benefit from), but the Book of Mormon has numerous sermons---entire masterpiece---on the subject.
 For example: